aaronbloomfield/pdr/README.md

 That being said, the extra Markdown features used in this repository should be compatible with the generally accepted Markdown features.

+For all the Markdown files, both the original (.md) file and the HTML version (.html) are added to the repository, so that people who do not have Markdown installed can still view the contents of this repository.

 Source code